lucatronica/firefox-trainer/README.md

 ## Planned additions:

-* Score counter, show hardest and easiest angles.
+* Success statistics, perhaps showing hardest and easiest angles.
 * Set time limits given to input challenge angles.
 * Practice on both sides of stage, and choose which sides to practice.
 * Disable cardinal challenge angles.